 Yes, that is perfectly fine.
-The trail is divided into 29 daily stages from the starting point in Selånger to Nidaros cathedral in Trondheim.
-Each stage is about 20 kilometres on average, but some are up to 30 kilometres.
-You can also take day trips if that suits you best.
-The trail often passes roads and villages which means that it is easy to get onto almost anywhere and walk a shorter distance.
+Under stages you can read more about the different sections and get ideas for day trips.
+Many choose to walk about 20 to 30 kilometers a day, but feel free to adjust the distance so it suits you.
+The trail often passes roads and villages which means that it is easy to get onto it almost anywhere and walk a shorter distance.

 An estimated 30 days or so.

-Yes you can, but if you want help or company, you can take a look at one of our travel packages.
+Yes you can, but if you want help or company, you can take a look the available travel packages.

 Yes, but in some places there’s a longer distance between shops, such as from Borgsjö-Bräcke and Duved-Verdal (four days of walking), so it’s important to plan ahead.
 On many of the sections there are restaurants and cafés where you can enjoy a moment’s break in your hiking.

 In Sweden and Norway, it’s common to pay with credit cards such as Visa and Mastercard, this works in most shops.
-When it comes to accommodation, hotels and the larger facilities accept cards, but payment is mostly by cash or swish for private accommodation.
+Bed and breakfasts, hotels and the larger facilities accept cards, but payment is mostly by cash or swish for private accommodation.

 Yes, in most places.
 Please choose a waterway with running water, where the water isn’t standing still.

-Yes, there are guide books in four languages, Swedish, English, German and Dutch.
+Yes, there’s a guide book in four languages, Swedish, English, German and Dutch.
 The Swedish guide provides detailed information about all 29 stages, and the cultural and natural experiences along the trail.
 You can buy the book here.

 There’s a long tradition of Pilgrim passports and stamps; in former times they certified that you were a true pilgrim.
 Pilgrim passports still exist today, but more as a nice symbol and a pleasant travel memory.
-If you would like to have a diploma for your hike you need to have a pilgrim passport with stamps that show that you have hiked at least 100 km or biked/ridden at least 200 km before the final destination Trondheim.
+If you would like to have a diploma for your hike you need to have a pilgrim passport with stamps that show that you have hiked at least 100 km or biked/ridden at least 200 km of the last part of the trail before the final destination Trondheim.